isaacambrogetti/PhenoboxProject/README.md

 ## Introduction
-This projects aims to create 3D-models of plants of Biscutella laevigata to be able to extract features (e.g., volume).
+This projects aims to create 3D-models of plants of Biscutella laevigata to be able to extract features (e.g., volume) that represent plant fitness.
+A selection of the features of interest is yet to be defined.
-It will carried out throughout 5 years, every two weeks each plant is scanned and the raw 3d-models are stored.
+It will be carried out throughout 5 years, every two weeks each plant is scanned and the raw 3d-models are stored.
 The post-processing of the models is carried out in a second moment, and the models are kept also in their raw state to be able to peform secondary processes to extract more features from the model in the future.

 ## Materials
 #### Hardware for scanning the plant: